34r7h/ecopos/README.md

 This app was generated using Yeoman and the cg-angular generator.
 Cg-angular generates a module with it's specified directives, partials, and services.

-Moderate hacking of grunt files has allowed for relatively seemless configurations of nested submodules.
+Moderate hacking of grunt files has allowed for relatively seamless configurations of nested submodules in /modules.

 Each submodule is a standalone and test-ready application that compiles to it's own .js file that the main module includes in the primary build.